Creative organizations, teams and leaders often encounter problems, as they explore new frontiers.

 People have cognitive biases that prevent them from seeing causes.
 For example, confirmation bias prefers causes that agree with our initial assumptions.
 Ingroup bias prefers causes that implicate people outside our close associates.
 Sunk cost bias shuns causes that involve expensive investments.
 Recency illusion can prefer causes that have become recently visible, but were present and hidden before.
 The bandwagon effect prefers causes that other people mention.
 (List of Cognitive Biases)

-Process changes can compensate for cognitive bias.
+A thoughtful analysis process can compensate for cognitive bias.
 By involving different types of people from outside our group in analyzing a problem, we can overcome confirmation and ingroup bias.
 Hosting a brainstorming session that allows a cause to be mentioned only once, can reduce the bandwagon effect.
-Reminding people that agile approaches allow redirecting project budgets to more profitable efforts can reduce sunk cost bias.
+Reminding people that agile approaches allow redirecting budgets at any time can reduce sunk cost bias.
 Asking people to look for systemic causes can reduce recency illusion bias.
 (Cognitive Bias Mitigation)

 When problems occur in highly political organizations, blame and fear are common concerns.
-People implicated in a problem may be blamed by impatient leaders and fearful colleagues for problems, before analysis reveals deeper causes.
+People may be blamed by impatient leaders and fearful colleagues as “the cause” of problems, before analysis reveals deeper causes.

 Group decision-making produces better outcomes when people: